-- 7.1.
-Confidentiality is of paramount importance in response to disclosures of sexual violence.
-The privacy of all individuals involved in a disclosure or complaint of sexual violence must be respected, and the University will endeavor to maintain the confidentiality of a student who has experienced sexual violence, of a Respondent and of any witnesses, subject to the limitations set out in this section.
-If the student discloses to a University Official, the Official should be aware of legal requirements with respect to information and privacy (e.g. under the Freedom of Information and Protection of Privacy Act (FIPPA) and Personal Health Information Protection Act (PHIPA)), including with whom the Official is required to share information on a need-to-know basis, or under supervisory circumstances. - 7.2.
-If the student is working with the Sexual Violence Prevention and Education Coordinator (SVPEC) ,they will be advised that the SVPEC will hold information about the student in confidence and will only release personal information with the student's consent, or otherwise in accordance with the applicable law.
-The following circumstances constitute situations wherein there are limits to confidentiality and the University may be required to provide some disclosure of information provided by a student who has experienced sexual violence, by a Respondent, or by a witness:
+7.1.
+Confidentiality is of paramount importance in response to disclosures of sexual violence and reports of sexual violence or sexual misconduct.
+The privacy of all individuals involved in a disclosure or report of must be respected, and the University will endeavor to maintain the confidentiality of a student who has experienced sexual violence or sexual misconduct, of a Respondent and of any witnesses, subject to the limitations set out in this section.
+If the student discloses to a University employee, the employee should be aware of legal requirements with respect to information and privacy (e.g. under the Freedom of Information and Protection of Privacy Act (FIPPA) and Personal Health Information Protection Act (PHIPA)), including with whom the employee is required to share information on a need-to-know basis, or under supervisory circumstances.

+7.2.
+If the student is working with Sexual Violence Prevention and Education (SVPE), they will be advised that the SVPE team will hold information about the student in confidence and will only release personal information with the student's consent, or otherwise in accordance with the applicable law.
+The following circumstances constitute situations wherein there are limits to confidentiality and the University may be required to provide some disclosure of information provided by a student who has experienced sexual violence or sexual misconduct, by a Respondent, or by a witness:

-- a) An individual is at serious risk of harming themselves; - b) An individual is at serious risk of harming others; - There are reasonable grounds to believe that others at the University or wider community may be at risk of harm; - d) Reporting is required by law or professional practice (e.g., sexual violence towards a minor, sexual violence by a regulated health care professional); - e) In the event a formal complaint is made, information regarding the Complainant's allegations, the Respondent's response, and information provided by the witnesses may have to be shared with the Complainant or Respondent by the investigator in order to ensure a full and fair investigation can be conducted. - 7.3.
-In addition to the instances of limits of confidentiality listed above, students who have experienced sexual violence should be aware that there are other instances where information may be shared among staff and faculty in the University in order to facilitate requests for accommodations, support and/or official Reports. - 7.4.
-In cases where information has been shared among staff and faculty in the University, the student who has experienced sexual violence will be kept informed about which individuals have been notified and what information they have been given.
-When seeking services from the Sexual Violence Prevention and Education Coordinator, students who have experienced sexual violence will be provided with extensive information regarding confidentiality.
+- a) An individual is at serious risk of harming themselves; - b) An individual is at serious risk of harming others;

+c) There are reasonable grounds to believe that others at the University or wider community may be at risk of harm;

+d) Reporting is required by law or professional practice (e.g., sexual violence or sexual misconduct towards a minor, sexual violence and/or sexual misconduct by a regulated health care professional);

+e) In the event a formal complaint is made, information regarding the Complainant's allegations, the Respondent's response, and information provided by the witnesses may have to be shared with the Complainant or Respondent by the investigator in order to ensure a full and fair investigation can be conducted.

+7.3.
+In addition to the instances of limits of confidentiality listed above, students who have experienced sexual violence or sexual misconduct should be aware that there are other instances where information may be shared among staff and faculty in the University in order to facilitate requests for accommodations, support and/or official Reports.

+7.4.
+In cases where information has been shared among staff and faculty in the University, the student who has experienced sexual violence or sexual misconduct will be kept informed about which individuals have been notified and what information they have been given.
+When seeking services from the Sexual Violence Prevention and Education Coordinator, students who have experienced sexual violence and/or sexual misconduct will be provided with extensive information regarding confidentiality.
 Similarly, when a Respondent is working with the Student Intervention Specialist, Respondents will also be provided with information regarding confidentiality.
-Where limits to confidentiality exist in order to prevent the occurrence of harm, information will only be shared with necessary internal and/or external services, including the Safe Campus Evaluation and Assessment Team (SCEAT).
-Additionally, the identity of the student who has experienced sexual violence will not be released to the public.
+Where limits to confidentiality exist to prevent the occurrence of harm, information will only be shared with necessary internal and/or external services, including the Safe Campus Evaluation and Assessment Team (SCEAT).
+Additionally, the identity of the student who has experienced sexual violence or sexual misconduct will not be released to the public.
 If the Respondent is a member of the University Community, and the risk level posed is considered high, the name of the Respondent may be released by the University for safety reasons.
 The nature and degree of information that needs to be shared will be assessed by the SCEAT.